Urban Forest Restoration Program Internship

 Position Description: The Urban Forest Restoration Program Interns support the work of the DNDA-Nature Consortium Forest Restoration Team to advance the restoration of the West Duwamish Greenbelt and Longfellow Creek watershed by conducting and leading volunteer-based forest restoration efforts.
 This position reports to the Environmental Programs Director.

 Schedule: The internship will run from January 2019 to early June 2019 (start and end dates are negotiable).
-The ideal candidate will be available on Tuesday or Saturday from 9:00 AM-3:00 PM to assist with or lead weekly forest restoration volunteer events, and an additional weekday to manage office-related tasks.
+The ideal candidate will be available on Saturday from 9:00 AM-3:00 PM to assist with or lead weekly forest restoration volunteer events, and an additional weekday to manage office-related tasks.
 The additional workday scheduling to support program operations is flexible and can be determined once a candidate is selected.

 Duties and Responsibilities: